HTL0/News-Website/README.md

 - 5.Todo list management

+I use developer Plan $0 CORS enabled for localhost https://newsapi.org/pricing with key API :"830b457d706743e9b3af3662d9c2bbf6"

+So this API works only in local host.
-You will need to register to start testing this website.
+You need to create a local host environment before testing "get news feature" of this website.
+Or not 426 error will appear. sorry about that...